Rotherham, Doncaster and South Humber NHS foundation Trust manual for safe and secure handling of medicines.

 This appointed practitioner or staff member has ultimate responsibility for:

-- checking stock levels at least once every six months where a ward or department is not served by a pharmacy top-up service
+• checking stock levels at least once every six months when a ward or department is not served by a pharmacy top-up service

 4.8.9 Assigned practitioner in charge